spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

 tags: ["pcg"]
 ---

-You can override the image registry configuration for a Private Cloud Gateway (PCG) to use a custom image registry for the PCG cluster.
+You can override the image registry configuration for a Private Cloud Gateway (PCG) to use a custom image registry.
 This feature is useful when you want to use a custom image registry to store and manage the images used by the PCG cluster.
 The image registry configuration is applied to the PCG cluster and is used to pull the required images for the PCG cluster.

 ## Prerequisites

-Before you override the image registry configuration for a PCG, ensure you have the following:
+Before overriding the image registry configuration for a PCG, ensure you have the following:

 - An active PCG cluster.
 Refer to [Deploy a PCG](../deploy-pcg/deploy-pcg.md) to learn how to deploy a PCG.